Acer Aspire: Aspire S Series

-Aspire S3

 The Acer Aspire S3 is a 13.3-inch Ultrabook with an Intel Core 1.6 GHz processor, 320 GB hard drive, a media card reader.
 Moreover, it has an integrated Intel HD Graphics 3000-chip and four gigabytes of RAM.
 Overall, the Ultrabook weighs 2.98 pounds.

-Aspire S5

-The Acer Aspire S5 is a 13.3-Inch Ultrabook, which the company says is the world's thinnest Ultrabook.
-It is just 15mm-thick and so two millimeters thinner than the MacBook Air.
+The Acer Aspire S5 is a 13.3-Inch Ultrabook, which the company said is the world's thinnest Ultrabook at 15mm-thick.
 It weighs 2.97 pounds and includes an Intel Ivy Bridge processor, 8 GB of DDR3 RAM, SSD storage for speed and increased shock resistance plus professionally tuned Dolby Home Theater v4.

-Aspire S7

-The Acer Aspire S7 is a 13.3-inch ultrabook, a successor to the Aspire S5.
+The Acer Aspire S7 is a 13.3-inch Ultrabook, a successor to the Aspire S5.
 It uses the same aluminum frame wrapping a pearly white plastic and Gorilla Glass encasement and is able to bend backwards 180 degrees and lie flat.
 It weighs roughly less than 1.3 kg and includes an Intel Ivy Bridge processor, 8 GB of DDR3 RAM, SSD storage for speed and increased shock resistance plus professionally tuned Dolby Home Theater v4.

-Aspire S13

-The Acer Aspire S13 is a 13.3-inch ultrabook, a successor to the Aspire S7.
-The computer has an Intel Core i5 dual-core processor, 1080p display, SSD storage, USB-C port, and 8GB of ram.
+The Acer Aspire S13 is a 13.3-inch Ultrabook, a successor to the Aspire S7.
+The computer has an Intel Core i5 dual-core processor, 1080p display, SSD storage, USB-C port, and 8GB of RAM.

-Aspire Timeline series
+Aspire Timeline Series

-Acer Aspire Timeline is a discontinued sub-line of the Aspire series which consisted of ultrabooks.
+Acer Aspire Timeline is a discontinued sub-line of the Aspire series which consisted of Ultrabook.
 The indirect successor to the Aspire Timeline's are the Acer Swift lineup.